Aman-Codes/100-days-of-code/log.md

 **Today's Progress**: Started week 2 of the course Algorithmic Toolbar from Coursera

-**Thoughts:** Started week  of the course Algorithmic Toolbar from Coursera
+**Thoughts:** Started week 2 of the course Algorithmic Toolbar from Coursera

+Day 60: August 7, 2020

+**Today's Progress**: Solved 2 questions in Codechef August Long Challenge